jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     Added a set of words to enable conditional interpretation/compilation : MARKER [DEFINED] [UNDEFINED] [IF] [ELSE] [THEN].
 A MARKER word (defined as {word} to well see it) allows you to wipe some program even if loaded in memory below RST_STATE boundary.
-See conditional compilation source files in \MSP430-FORTH.

     All interpretation/compilation errors now execute POWER_STATE, so any incorrect definition and all its source file will be automatically erased.